 Admissions

-Daytona College admits students of any race, without regard to age, handicap, creed, sex, national or ethnic origin, to all of the rights, privileges, programs, and activities generally accorded our students.
+Daytona College admits students without regard to race, age, disability, creed, sexual orientation, gender, marital status, religion, national or ethnic origin, to all of the rights, privileges, programs, and activities generally accorded our students.
 We do not discriminate in the administration of our educational policies, admission policies, tuition payment programs, or any other college administered programs.
 The minimum requirements for acceptance to our college are:

-2. An applicant must be beyond the compulsory age of attendance at a secondary institution in order to be admitted to Daytona College
+An applicant must be beyond the compulsory age of attendance at a secondary institution in order to be admitted to Daytona College.

 Admissions Procedures

-The college will determine an applicant’s eligibility on the basis of educational background, personal interview, personal references, and prior work experience.
+The College will determine an applicant’s eligibility on the basis of educational background, assessment of entrance exam scores, personal interview, personal references, and prior work experience.

-A person may enroll at the College or by calling the online admissions department at: 1-877-308-9849.
-Admissions activity is conducted at 425 S. Nova Road, Ormond Beach, Florida or online programs offered via distance education .
+A person may enroll at Daytona College online or by calling the online admissions department at: (866) 560-5499.
+Admissions activity is conducted at 425 S. Nova Road, Ormond Beach, Florida or the toll free number for online programs offered via distance education.

 Late Admissions